chillibits/particulate-matter-api/README.md

 ## Usage

-An API documentation will be published in the future.
-Please be patient!
+You can find the API documentation at [https://api.pm.chillibits.com:8444](https://api.pm.chillibits.com:8444/swagger-ui.html)

 © ChilliBits 2019 - 2020 (Designed and developed by Marc Auberer)